refaktor/rye-website/content/meet_rye/specifics/context.md

 ;  OK.
 ```

 We want to add function **nl**, to avoid printing an empty string for a newline.
-This is not a direct builtin, but our custom Rye function.
+This is not a direct built-in, but our custom Rye function.
 This function uses just words from
 isolated context itself, so ordinary **fn** or **does** works.

 ```clojure